Comedian Bob Newhart, deadpan master of sitcoms and telephone monologues, dies at 94

 The stunt parodied a “Dallas” episode where a key character was killed off, then revived when the death was revealed to have been in a dream.

-Two later series were comparative duds: "Bob," in 1992-93, and "George & Leo," 1997-98.
-Though nominated several times, his only Emmy win came for a guest role on “The Big Bang Theory.”
-"I guess they think I'm not acting.
-That it's just Bob being Bob," he sighed.
+Two later series were comparative duds: “Bob,” in 1992-93, and “George & Leo,” 1997-98.
+Though nominated several times, he never won an Emmy for his sitcom work.
+“I guess they think I’m not acting.
+That it’s just Bob being Bob,” he sighed.

 Over the years, Newhart also appeared in several movies, usually in comedic roles.
-Among them: "Catch 22," "In and Out," "Legally Blonde 2" and "Elf," as the diminutive dad of adopted full-size son Will Ferrell.
-More recent work included “Horrible Bosses” and the TV series “The Librarians” and “The Big Bang Theory” spin-off “Young Sheldon."
+Among them: “Catch 22,” “In and Out,” “Legally Blonde 2″ and “Elf,” as the diminutive dad of adopted full-size son Will Ferrell.
+More recent work included “Horrible Bosses” and the TV series “The Librarians,” “The Big Bang Theory” — which won him his only Emmy — and “Young Sheldon.”

 Newhart married Virginia Quinn, known to friends as Ginny, in 1964, and remained with her until her death in 2023.
 They had four children: Robert, Timothy, Jennifer and Courtney.
 Newhart was a frequent guest of Johnny Carson’s and liked to tease the thrice-divorced “Tonight” host that at least some comedians enjoyed long-term marriages.
 He was especially close with fellow comedian and family man Don Rickles, whose raucous insult humor clashed memorably with Newhart’s droll understatement.